Tulips Flowers

 When someone is experiencing anxiety or panic attacks, it’s natural to feel compelled to ask if it’s okay.
 But it’s important to be mindful of the impact of our words and the speed with which we ask questions.

-See also Best Cleanser For Combination And Sensitive Skin
+See also Best Serum For Oily Skin

 Someone Is Having A Mental Breakdown In Public.
 What Is The Compassionate Way To Respond?